 Nikon D5500 SD Card Compatibility

-The newest SDUC (Secure Digital Ultra Capacity) memory cards aren't going to be compatible with the D5500.
+The newest SDUC (Secure Digital Ultra Capacity) memory cards, are not able to be used in the D5500.

-Four different specifications of Secure Digital (SD) cards that you need to be familiar with.
-They are divided by storage size.
+There are four different versions of Secure Digital (SD) cards that you should be familiar with.
+SD memory cards can be recognized based on the memory card’s storage size.

 - SD (Secure Digital) - 128MB to 2GB.